bio-miga/MiGA-Docker/aws/using-miga-aws.md

 ## Accessing Results
 See the **Exploring Results** section for general ways to get results.
 Some results may be downloaded using the web interface, but in some cases *e.g.* downloading an archive of a project, you may wish to use an FTP client such as FileZilla.
 With the instance running, you can log in using FileZilla and download files.

-To configure FileZilla to access to an instance:
+To configure FileZilla to access an instance:
 - For protocol, select SFTP - SSH File Transfer Protocol.
 - For host, enter the IP address.
 - For Logon Type, select Key file.